opencurve/curve/docs/en/mds_en.md

 **server:** Server represent an actual physical server, to one of which any chunkservers must belong.

 **zone:** Zone is the unit of failure isolation.
 In common cases, servers (a physical machine) of different zones should at least be deployed under different racks.
-To become more strict for some scenarios, they should be deployed under different groups of racks (racks that share the same set of leaf switches).
+To become stricter for some scenarios, they should be deployed under different groups of racks (racks that share the same set of leaf switches).
 A server must be owned by a certain zone.

 **pool:** Pool is for implementing physical isolation of resources.
 Servers are not able to communicate across their pool.
-In the maintainance of the system, we can arrange a pool for a new set of machines, and extend the storage by pools.
-Extending storage by adding machines inside a pool is supported, but this is not recommanded since it will affect the copyset number of every chunkserver.
+In the maintenance of the system, we can arrange a pool for a new set of machines, and extend the storage by pools.
+Extending storage by adding machines inside a pool is supported, but this is not recommended since it will affect the copyset number of every chunkserver.

 Learned from the design of Ceph, CURVE introduced the concept of logical pool on top of a physical pool in order to satisfy the requirement of building a unified storage system.
-In our design, we support the coexist of block storage (based on multi-replica), online object storage (based on three replicas storage that support appending, to be implemented) and nearline object storage (based on Erasure Code storage that support appending, to be implemented).
+In our design, we support the coexist of block storage (based on multi-replica), online object storage (based on three replicas storage that support appends, to be implemented) and nearline object storage (based on Erasure Code storage that support appends, to be implemented).

 <img src="https://github.com/opencurve/curve/blob/master/docs/images/mds-topology-all.png" alt="mds-topology-l.png" width="600">

-<center><font size=2> Figure 2: An example of the relation between lofical pool and physical pool</font></center>
+<center><font size=2> Figure 2: An example of the relation between logical pool and physical pool</font></center>

 Figure 2 is an example of the N:1 relation between logical pool and physical pool, and many types file can be stored in a physical pool.
-Multi pools is also supported by CURVE, which means you can configure a single physical pool for only one logical pool.
+Multi pools are also supported by CURVE, which means you can configure a single physical pool for only one logical pool.

 With the help of CURVE client system, logical pool can achieve a physical isolation of data from different users by specifying and restricting their behaviors (to be developed).